 A little research goes a long way, especially for the marketing and R&D departments of companies.
 Last week, NutraIngredients-USA invited a panel of experts in the health and wellness industry to discuss ‘How Far Claims Can Go’ in the blood sugar management space.

 Two attorneys on the panel, Justin Prochnow of Greenberg Traurig LLP and Ivan Wasserman of Amin Talati Upadhye LLP, gave us the lowdown on the common pitfalls and questions of marketing and substantiation claims in the category.
-You can tune-in for a recording of the webinar by registering HERE.

 Here are some highlights from our Q&A session [edited for style and length]: